openjdk/guide/src/guide/jbs-jdk-bug-system.md

 There are the following link types:

-’duplicate of` - Normally set automatically - see [Closing issues as duplicates] for more information
+[duplicate of]{.jbs-value} - Normally set automatically - see [Closing issues as duplicates] for more information

-‘backported by’ - Normally set automatically when creating a backport with the “More -> Create Backport” option
+[backported by]{.jbs-value} - Normally set automatically when creating a backport with the “More -> Create Backport” option

-‘CSR for’ - When creating a CSR with the “More -> Create CSR” option a link is automatically created between the main issue and the new CSR
+[CSR for]{.jbs-value} - When creating a CSR with the “More -> Create CSR” option a link is automatically created between the main issue and the new CSR

-‘blocks’ - For when other issues are dependent on the current issue being resolved/fixed before they can be.
-For example, when a fix is broken down into a number of parts the ‘blocks’ link should be used to ensure they are all fixed before the main issue is considered resolved - see [implementing large changes](#implementing-large-changes]
+[blocks]{.jbs-value} - For when other issues are dependent on the current issue being resolved/fixed before they can be.
+For example, when a fix is broken down into a number of parts the [blocks]{.jbs-value} link should be used to ensure they are all fixed before the main issue is considered resolved - see [implementing large changes](#implementing-large-changes]

-‘relates to’ - To avoid lots of relates links, the links should have some significance in relation to the cause and/or fix, for the current issue.
-In addition, relates links should not duplicate an existing `duplicated by`, `backported by`, `csr for` or `blocked by` link.
-In particular, it may be necessary to manually remove a `relates to` link if it is later added as a `duplicated by` or `caused by` link
+[relates to]{.jbs-value} - To avoid lots of relates links, the links should have some significance in relation to the cause and/or fix, for the current issue.
+In addition, relates links should not duplicate an existing [duplicated by]{.jbs-value}, [backported by]{.jbs-value}, [csr for]{.jbs-value} or [blocked by]{.jbs-value} link.
+In particular, it may be necessary to manually remove a [relates to]{.jbs-value} link if it is later added as a [duplicated by]{.jbs-value} or [caused by]{.jbs-value} link

-‘causes’/‘caused by’ - the causes link implies a stronger relationship than relates.
+[causes]{.jbs-value}/[caused by]{.jbs-value} - the causes link implies a stronger relationship than relates.
 If an issue B is filed which can be traced back to the fix for issue A then ‘A causes B’ (or ‘B was caused by A’)

 ::: {.note}
 **Note:** If during your investigation of the bug you determine that the issue is in the wrong component, make sure to move it back to the [New]{.jbs-value} state before moving it to the new component, so that it will be picked up by the component's triage team.
 Make sure there is a comment outlining the reason for the move, as explained above.